kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 This problem was asked by Facebook.

 Given an integer n, find the next biggest integer with the same number of 1-bits on.
 For example, given the number 6 (`0110` in binary), return 9 (`1001`).

+## Daily Coding Problem: Problem #788 [Easy]

+This problem was asked by Palantir.

+Write a program that checks whether an integer is a palindrome.
+For example, `121` is a palindrome, as well as `888`. `678` is not a palindrome.
+Do not convert the integer into a string.